janosh/pymatviz/readme.md

 2. **Error** `y_err = abs(y_true - y_pred)`: Absolute error between target and model prediction.
 3. **Uncertainty** `y_std`: The model's estimate for its error, i.e. how much the model thinks its prediction can be trusted. (`std` for standard deviation.)

+## Usage on Colab

+For the time being, Google Colab only supports Python 3.7. `pymatviz` uses Python 3.8 features like self-documenting f-strings.
+You may still be able to use `pymatviz` on Colab by cloning the repo and patching the source code in place [as shown here](https://github.com/janosh/pymatviz/issues/17#issuecomment-1165141311).

 [cumulative-error]: https://raw.githubusercontent.com/janosh/pymatviz/main/assets/cumulative-error.svg
 [cumulative-residual]: https://raw.githubusercontent.com/janosh/pymatviz/main/assets/cumulative-residual.svg
 [density-hexbin-with-hist]: https://raw.githubusercontent.com/janosh/pymatviz/main/assets/density-hexbin-with-hist.svg